yashap/parker/FEATURE_LIST.md

   - BE remaining, for time rules:
     - Tests
     - Transactions?
-    - Make the times Temporal times in the BE models?
-Is it worth trying to do this in DTOs too?
-      - Should I actually be storing times WITH time zone?
-Or should I be storing TZ separately?
+    - Time zones?
   - BE remaining, for bookings:
     - Add more than just the POST method to the API contract
-    - Implement controller
+    - Implement controller, using Temporal in the domain layer
     - Tests
-    - Same notes about using Temporal in the domain layer
 - Real implementation of place/location picking (landlord and BE)
   - Probably a new service, that wraps Google Places API?
 - Photos of the parking spot